rfww/EventTrojan/README.md

 Which will print the test score after iteration through the whole dataset.
 ASR and CDA can be evaluated with the poison ratio by 1.0 and 0.0, respectively.

-More details about event representations can be found at  (https://github.com/uzh-rpg/rpg_event_representation_learning), (https://github.com/LarryDong/event_representation).
-Thanks them.
+*Details about the used event representations in our paper can be found at (https://github.com/uzh-rpg/rpg_event_representation_learning), (https://github.com/LarryDong/event_representation).
+Thanks them.*